 Victoria Reconciliation Dialogues

-You're invited to participate in the Victoria Reconciliation Dialogues, a six-part series of conversations that will enable the community to explore together what Reconciliation could look like on Lekwungen territory.
+The Victoria Reconciliation Dialogues is a series of conversations that enables the community to participate in reconciliation on Lekwungen territory.

-Guided by members of Lekwungen Nations and the City Family, Mayor Lisa Helps, members of City Council and special guests, the conversations will seek to build the community’s knowledge and understanding of Reconciliation – what it is, why it is needed, and why community conversations about Reconciliation are important.
+Guided by members of the City Family and special guests, the conversations seek to build the community’s knowledge and understanding of reconciliation -- what it is, why it is needed, and why community participation in reconciliation is important.

-The Victoria Reconciliation Dialogues will build on the City’s Witness Reconciliation Program, established in 2017 to bring together Indigenous representatives from both the Esquimalt and Songhees Nations as well as urban Indigenous Peoples, Mayor Lisa Helps, and representatives from City Council and staff, forming a group called the City Family.
+The Victoria Reconciliation Dialogues build on the City’s Witness Reconciliation Program.
+Working with the Songhees Nation and Esquimalt Nation, in 2017 City Council established the City Family to take a Lekwungen-led approach to reconciliation.
+Indigenous representatives from both the Esquimalt and Songhees Nations as well as Urban Indigenous Peoples, Mayor Lisa Helps, and representatives from City Council and staff, come together to form the City Family.

 About the Conversations